Skip to main content

 Site of absorption: Mainly in the upper part of the small intestine, but also absorbed from the whole length of the small intestine.

 Infants have some particular adaptations that allow them to digest fat.
-They have plenty of lingual and gastric lipases right from birth, which play a much more important role in infants than adults.
+They have plenty of lingual and gastric lipases right from birth, which play a much more critical role in infants than adults.

 2. Brecontains lipase enzymes that are activated in the baby's small intestine.